So you’re considering the life of a fitness guru? The life of a personal trainer is full of promise, reward, and fulfillment.

 - The official NASM Business Accelerator Program.

-NASM understands that the real struggle in the fitness industry is getting noticed and standing out above a crowd.
+NASM understands that the real struggle in the fitness industry is getting noticed and standing out above the crowd.
 So these resources are aimed at someone stepping in for the very first time.

 You can find out more about NASM’s study materials here.

-Now it’s time for the fun part, or not so fun part in case you missed my sarcasm, the NASM CPT final exam.
-This one is quite a challenge, but with enough prep, and my expert guidance of course, that sweet sweet passing grade won’t seem out of reach.
+In case you missed my sarcasm, the NASM CPT final exam, it’s time for the fun or not-so-fun part.
+This one is quite a challenge, but with enough prep and my expert guidance, that sweet, sweet passing grade won’t seem out of reach.

-These ungraded questions don’t count to your final score, the are there instead to act as an evaluation for future testing standards.
+These ungraded questions don’t count toward your final score; they are there instead to act as an evaluation for future testing standards.

 The test is 2 hours long, which is more than enough for most people.

-Like I said, the exam covers all bases.
-It is divided into 6 separate domains that go into essential aspects of fitness training and science.
+As I said, the exam covers all bases.
+It is divided into 6 separate domains that go into essential fitness training and science aspects.
 These are:

 - Assessment.
-This domain test your aptitude for accurately assessing unique clients for where they are and what they need to achieve their health and fitness goals.
+This domain tests your aptitude for accurately assessing unique clients for where they are and what they need to achieve their health and fitness goals.

 - Program design.
 From the assessment phase, you go into taking that data and designing a fitness program that works for your client’s specific needs.
 This domain test how well you can pull that off.